About Me Button

 1990 Electronics

 This is what I did in 1990 as an extensive rework, with me trying to light the headlights, numberboards and corner markers with 4 light bulbs total.
-I was concerned about the overall amperage draw.
+I was concerned about the overall amperage draw and obviously what would fit in the shell.
 There are 4 Dallee electronics constant lighting units crammed in here.
 Two are constant and two are directional.
 I tried to light the corner markers with fiber optics strands from the numberboard bulbs.
 The bulb holders were massively time consuming to fabricate.
 It all failed miserably.
 There was not much that got brightly lit.
 The good thing is the Dallee 3 volt bulbs were massive compared to today’s LEDs.
 I recycled the bulb holders to also hold the LEDs.

 The below photos are for historic record.
 Again - the lighting system failed!
 You just can’t replace a constant voltage for model lighting to emulate the real thing.
 DCC fixed all of these problems.
 But maybe there are ideas here that can be adapted for other locos.